whamcloud/Online-Help/docs/Introduction_1_0.md

 ## LNet Configuration

 This feature assists in configuring LNet for a given server’s network interface by setting the LNet network ID for that port.
-This feature requires a single LNet.
-You can configure multiple LNets (i.e., with the use of routers), however in this release, additional LNets cannot be configured from the GUI.
+IML supports the configuration of multiple LNet interfaces.

 ## Dynamic LNet Configuration